Skip to main content

 • 4.3.2 Wash hands thoroughly with soap and water after removing gloves.
 Use an alcohol-based hand sanitizer if soap and water are not readily available.

-• 4.3.3 If working long hours in a rodent room, consider taking a full-body shower to reduce the amount of potential allergens present on your body.
+• 4.3.3 If working long hours in a rodent room, consider taking a full-body shower to reduce potential allergens on your body.

-• 4.4.1 Decontaminate work surfaces and equipment (e.g., inside of biosafety cabinet, animal cages) with a suitable disinfectant- allow at least 5-10 minutes of contact time.
-Appropriate disinfectants must be active against the targeted agent, and address factors such as environment (e.g., organic load, surfaces), contact time, application, and safety: The Center for Food Security and Public Health
+• 4.4.1 Decontaminate work surfaces and equipment (e.g., inside of biosafety cabinet, animal cages) with a suitable disinfectant—allow at least 5–10 minutes of contact time.
+Appropriate disinfectants must be active against the targeted agent and account for environment (organic load, surfaces), contact time, application, and safety: Center for Food Security and Public Health.

 • 4.4.2 Cover spills with absorbent towels/pads and saturate with disinfectant.
-Allow at least 5-10 minutes of contact time to achieve adequate disinfection.
-Appropriately segregate waste in red biohazard bags or sharps disposal containers and re-apply disinfectant to spill area.
+Allow 5–10 minutes of contact time.
+Segregate waste in red biohazard bags or sharps containers; re-apply disinfectant to the spill area.

-• 4.5.2 Dispose of sharps-related items (e.g., needles, syringes, Pasteur pipettes, blood tubes) directly in a sharps disposal container.
+• 4.5.2 Dispose of sharps-related items (e.g., needles, syringes, Pasteur pipettes, blood tubes) directly into a sharps container.

 • 4.5.3 Dispose of non-sharps items (e.g., gloves, intact plasticware) in a red biohazard bag.

-• 4.5.4 Treat infectious liquid waste with concentrated household bleach to a final volume of 10% bleach and allow at least 30 minutes contact time before disposal in the sanitary waste drain- follow with copious amounts of water.
+• 4.5.4 Treat infectious liquid waste with concentrated household bleach to a final volume of 10% bleach; allow at least 30 minutes’ contact time before disposal to sanitary drain; follow with copious water.

 • 4.5.6 Animal care staff will dispose of waste and carcasses unless other arrangements are made.